Fatal1ty/mashumaro/README.md

 Make an YAML formatted bytes object from dataclass object based on the dataclass schema provided.
 Options include:
 ```
-encoder        # function called for json encoding, defaults to yaml.dump
+encoder        # function called for YAML encoding, defaults to yaml.dump
 dict_params    # dictionary of parameter values passed underhood to `to_dict` function
 encoder_kwargs # keyword arguments for encoder function
 ```